Accessible Customer Service Policy

 Staff will also be re-trained when changes are made to this document.

 Customers who wish to provide feedback on the way the OHS provides goods and services to people with disabilities can do so by e-mail, telephone, or through the OHS feedback card.
-All feedback will be directed to the Director of Operations.
+All feedback will be directed to the Director: Central Services.
 Customers can expect acknowledgement in one business day.
 The OHS will solicit feedback about the way the OHS provides goods and services to people with disabilities from time to time, using its regular communication channels.
 Complaints will be addressed according to the OHS’s regular complaints policy and procedures.

 Modifications to this or other policies